YanKleiner/blackforest-hack/README.md

 ---

 ## Video Demonstration
-See PrizmAI in action as it parses real-world documents and produces structured XML:
+See PrizmAI in action as it parses real world documents and produces structured XML:

 **👉 [Watch the Demo on YouTube](https://www.youtube.com/watch?v=aIY0c2irUTs)**